Designing a Workshop: Electricity, Ventilation, and Tool Storage

 Another frequent oversight is "dead-air" pockets in ventilation.
 Many builders install a powerful exhaust fan but forget the intake, creating a vacuum that prevents air movement.
 Without a balanced CFM (Cubic Feet per Minute) exchange, toxic VOCs from finishes and adhesives linger at nose level.
 This doesn't just smell bad; it causes long-term respiratory issues and compromises the drying process of paints and resins.

-Optimized System Integration
+Optimized Integration

 To build a world-class space, you must treat the utilities as an integrated network.
 For electricity, this means installing 20-amp GFCI outlets every four feet along workbenches.
 This allows you to plug in multiple small tools—like routers, drills, and chargers—without hunting for a socket.
 For high-demand machinery, dedicated 220V circuits are non-negotiable for maintaining torque and efficiency.